Drama & Theatre A Level

 The audition process is a really important and valuable part of your application and a reflection of practice within the Performing Arts industry.
 Therefore, the purpose of this audition is to allow you to showcase your skills and to ensure your suitability for your chosen course.

-All students will be required to participate in a group devising workshop, and choose one of the following activities to complete.
+All students will be required to participate in a group-devised workshop, and choose one of the following activities to complete.

 For those students choosing to do the Theatre Design strand of the A Level Drama course:

 Please submit either design option 1 or design option 2 for a play of your choice.
 This can be for an existing play that you have studied for a GCSE course or a play you have devised for GCSE Drama.
-To complement this we ask that you submit, at the same time, 150 words explaining how you design creates meaning for an audience.
+To complement this, we ask that you submit, at the same time, 150 words explaining how your design creates meaning for an audience.

 Option 1: Please submit a mood board with your design ideas for set, lighting, sound or costume for a play of your choice.